 Running a marketplace can be complicated and takes time to learn.
 This post will outline 3 essential plugins that we use and recommend.
-Being able to effectively debug WordPress and WooCommerce can save you a lot of time and money.
+Being able to effectively debug WordPress and WooCommerce sites can save you a lot of time and money.
 Having your staging environment configured will make this debugging even easier.

 These are plugins that we install and use on a daily basis both locally and when providing pro support for WC Vendors Pro and our other paid add-ons.
 You should use when debugging various aspects of your multi-vendor marketplace.